FajarRAP/imamrdn/README.md

 ## Hi 👋, I'm Imam
-Informatics student from Yogyakarta
-I am passionate about developing websites and interested in interface design
+Familiar with Linux operating system, likes about backend development and interested in interface design.
+4th semester student of informatics engineering at Ahmad Dahlan University, Yogyakarta.
+Experienced as a computer technician and was a computer lab assistant for one year.

 <!-- <p align="left">
 <a href="https://github.com/imamrdn">